Harsh-max-13/forking-tutorial/biguerymarkdown.md

 # Add a Source Datastore

-== A source datastore is a storage location used to connect to and access data from external sources.
+==A source datastore is a storage location used to connect to and access data from external sources.
 BigQuery is an example of a source datastore, specifically a type of JDBC datastore that supports connectivity through the JDBC API.
-Configuring the JDBC datastore enables the Qualytics platform to access and perform operations on the data, thereby generating valuable insights. ==
+Configuring the JDBC datastore enables the Qualytics platform to access and perform operations on the data, thereby generating valuable insights.==

 **Step 1:** Log in to your Qualytics account and click on the “Add Source Datastore” button located at the top-right corner of the interface.